AI4University/data_ingest/SemanticScholar/README.md

 ## 1. Download raw data

+We need first to download the raw information using Semantic Scholar API.
+You need to request a token for this.

 - Copy and rename `config_default.cf` into `config.cf` adjusting options as needed.
    * `dir_data` is the path to the directory where you want to save the raw data
    * `S2_API_Key` are your credentials for downloading the Semantic Scholar dataset.
 You should get in contact with the Allen Institute to get them